 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 4.0 months, from April 30 to August 30, with an average daily incident shortwave energy per square meter above 5.8 kWh.
-The brightest day of the year is July 2, with an average of 6.8 kWh.
+The brightest month of the year in Columbus is June, with an average of 6.7 kWh.

-The darker period of the year lasts for 3.2 months, from November 5 to February 12, with an average daily incident shortwave energy per square meter below 2.8 kWh.
-The darkest day of the year is December 21, with an average of 1.7 kWh.
+The darker period of the year lasts for 3.2 months, from November 6 to February 12, with an average daily incident shortwave energy per square meter below 2.7 kWh.
+The darkest month of the year in Columbus is December, with an average of 1.8 kWh.

 The topography within 2 miles of Columbus contains only modest variations in elevation, with a maximum elevation change of 144 feet and an average elevation above sea level of 750 feet.
 Within 10 miles also contains only modest variations in elevation (305 feet).
 Within 50 miles contains only modest variations in elevation (974 feet).